zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

 ### mkcert

 Use mkcert to generate trusted certificates for local development.
 You can install mkcert by following the [official mkcert installation guide](https://github.com/FiloSottile/mkcert#installation).

-### Docker Engine or Docker Desktop

-Docker is required to run the infrastructure services required by your application.
-You can install Docker Engine or Docker Desktop by following the above instructions.